avocado-framework/avocado/man/avocado.rst

 SILENCING RUNNER STDOUT
 =======================

-You may specify `--silent`, that means avocado will turn off all runner stdout.
-Even if you specify things like `--show-job-log` in the CLI, `--silent` will have precedence and you will not get application stdout.
-Note that `--silent` does not affect on disk job logs, those continue to be generated normally.
+You may specify `--show=none`, that means avocado will turn off all runner stdout.
+Even if you specify things like `--show-job-log` in the CLI, `--show=none` will have precedence and you will not get application stdout.
+Note that `--show=none` does not affect on disk job logs, those continue to be generated normally.

 SILENCING SYSINFO REPORT
 ========================